 Over the next 250 million years, most of the earth’s

 land masses would converge to form the super-continent Pangaea.

-The Iapetus Ocean separated the east coast of what would
+The Iapetus Ocean separated the east coast of what

-earth’s crust produced today’s Appalachian Mountains.
-There
+crumpling of the earth’s crust produced today’s Appalachian

+within this process.
 These were the Taconic (~470 to 450 million

 years ago), the Acadian (~400 to 350 million years ago), and the

 Appalachian (~300 to 275 million years ago) orogenies.